aws/aws-xray-sdk-node/packages/core/README.md

       "version": 2
     }

-### AWS SDK whitelist configuration
+### AWS SDK allow-list configuration

 The AWS X-Ray SDK automatically captures data from AWS SDK calls, including service, operation, start time, end time, and any errors returned.
-However, some service operations are whitelisted to capture extra parameters on the request and response.
+However, some service operations are allow-listed to capture extra parameters on the request and response.
-These are pulled in via a default whitelisting file in the SDK in the `aws-xray-sdk-core` package under `lib/resources/aws_whitelist.json`.
+These are pulled in via a default allow-listing file in the SDK in the `aws-xray-sdk-core` package under `lib/resources/aws_whitelist.json`.
-Each service is whitelisted by the AWS SDK's `service identifier` and `operation` properties.
+Each service is allow-listed by the AWS SDK's `service identifier` and `operation` properties.

     request_parameters are properties to capture in the request request_descriptors are objects to capture, or to process and capture in the request (get_keys, get_count) response_parameters are properties to capture in the response data response_descriptors are objects to capture, or to process and capture in the response data (get_keys, get_count)

-This is an example document that whitelists X-Ray to capture the `Bucket` and `key` request parameters on an s3.getObject call.
+This is an example document that allow-lists X-Ray to capture the `Bucket` and `key` request parameters on an s3.getObject call.

     {
       "services": {